 No wonder over 26,000 students from more than 140 countries worldwide choose to study at Glasgow University.

 Once you head inside the Gilbert Scott Building you’ll find the enormous East and West Quadrangles joined by the fluted columns and ribbed ceiling of The Cloisters, and I recommend taking the time to walk around the path circling both quadrangles to just soak up the atmosphere of the place.

-You’ve got quite a few options open to you for where to go from The Cloisters and if you’d like to know more you can click the Read More link below to find out.Read more...
+You have quite a few options open to you for where to go from The Cloisters which I’ll detail in the next section.

 When you get to The Quadrangles don’t go thinking that’s all there is to see because there are several parts of the university that are open to the public and all are worth visiting in my humble opinion.